25 Product Recalls for July 2014

 Recalled Power Cords, Adapters, and Cables

 - Popkiller recalled USB cords, adapters, and cables over fire and electric shock hazards.

 - Gemini adapters and chargers were recalled over a burn hazard after a consumer report of burn injury.

 - Lifeguard Press charging kits primarily used to charge Apple products like iPhones and iPads were recalled over shock, burn, and fire hazards.

 - The Sony VAIO Flip PC laptop computer is being recalled because the laptop’s lithium-ion battery can overheat and pose burn and fire hazards.
 Consumers should stop using the laptops and contact Sony for an inspection or replacement.

 - Approximately 100,000 units are involved in the Porter-Cable Fixed-base Production Router recall prompted because of the risk of electrical shock.
 Consumers should stop using the routers and contact Porter-Cable for a refund.

 And Pottery Barn is recalling its Donovan Bar Stools after 26 reports of footrests breaking.
 Although no injuries have been reported, Pottery Barn is recalling the bar stools and will provide replacements.

-And if an unsafe or defective product injures you or a loved one, call the experienced attorneys at the Becker Law Office.
+If an unsafe or defective product injures you or a loved one, call the experienced attorneys at the Becker Law Office.
 We’re here to answer your questions, and to get you the help and compensation you deserve.